Vixs101/Ebooks_and_Journal_Management_System/README.md

 # Ebooks And Journal Management System

 ## Overview
-EduLib Connect: Taraba State University E-Library Portal is a web-based application designed to streamline the management and accessibility of educational resources within Taraba State University's library.
+Taraba State University E-Library Portal is a web-based application designed to streamline the management and accessibility of educational resources within Taraba State University's library.
 The system allows students and educators to access ebooks and journals uploaded and categorized by the librarian, providing a user-friendly platform for users to find and access educational materials from any location via the internet.

 ## Features
 * Librarian Upload and Categorization: Librarians can easily upload ebooks and journals to the system, including metadata such as title, author, description, and cover image, and organize them into categories and tags for easy navigation and search.